Carnegie Mellon University

 Grading will be performed on a "straight scale":

-Missing tests is strongly discouraged.
 Students who miss a test without meeting the below makeup test criteria will be given a score of zero.
 Makeup tests will typically be given at a time convenient to the instructor to avoid the need to schedule multiple sessions due to conflicts (often this means early in the morning).
 Makeup tests may be different than the tests given to the main class, but will be of a similar nature.
 Makeup tests will only be given for the following circumstances:

 In-class dates are firm once announced, and will only be changed in extreme circumstances.
 If you have a conflict for an in-class presentation, it is up to YOU to arrange a swap with another group AND get advance approval from the course staff for that swap once YOU have arranged it.
 If (and only if) you meet one of the above criteria for makeup tests we will permit you to do a makeup portion of your portion of the in-class presentation.
 Your team-mates must still give the full presentation at the scheduled time including covering your slides, and you must still contribute your fair share of slides to the presentation.
 You need only present your slides at the makeup presentation session.
 Students who miss a presentation without meeting the above criteria will be given a zero for that presentation event.
+Set two alarms.
+Have your team-mates call you to make sure you are up.
+Take a bus earlier than the one you usually take.
+Take a flight that gets into PIT airport before 10 AM in case there is a delay.
+It is your responsibility to show up for class events on time.

 Late project submissions up to 1 hour late will be penalized 10%.
 After 1 hour late, submissions will be penalized that 10% plus an additional 10% of grade for every 24 hour period or fractional period they are late, but compounded in your favor (i.e., 81% of credit for late 1 hour to 24 hours, 73% 24 hours to 48 hours; 66% 48 hours to 72 hours; using the formula general MAX(0.43, 0.90N+1 ) multiplied by your score on the assignment where N is the rounded-up number of days late, until you have reached 43% of credit possible).
 If one project phase is late, that does not extend subsequent project phase due dates.
 Don't get behind!
+Only one version of a project submission will be graded.

 Students are expected to be prompt for all class events.
 We have a lot of ground to cover and it is not possible do to so while waiting for stragglers.
 Students who miss their presentations will receive a zero.
 Students who are late for a test will be expected to finish their test at the same time everyone else finishes.
-Students who show up more than 5 minutes late for a lecture or their team meeting will receive a zero for attendance that day regardless of excuse.
+Students who show up more than 5 minutes late for a lecture or their team meeting can be given a zero for attendance that day regardless of excuse.

 If you wish to dispute a grade you must return the original assignment (or hard copy if it was an electronic submission) along with a succinct written argument to the Course Administrative Assistant within one week after the graded materials have been returned to the class or grade for that item has been posted to Blackboard and made visible to you.
 Materials not handed back can be picked up from the course administrative assistant after grades are available on Blackboard.
 Makeup tests might not be returned to students, but will be made available for inspection upon request.